1. About the job

 You must hold a valid license issued by the appropriate aviation authority for your country of operation.

-If you’re joining our Belgian, Dutch, or Swedish operations, you’ll need a valid EASA license.
+If you’re joining our Dutch, or Swedish operations, you’ll need a valid EASA license.
 Should your EASA license be issued by another EU country, you’ll need to convert it to match your operating country.
 For UK operations, a valid UK CAA license is required.

 Yes.
 For type-rated positions, you must have a valid and current type rating for the required aircraft when your employment begins.
 If your type rating expires before your start date, you’re responsible for renewing or revalidating it beforehand.